Table of Contents

 • tex

 This layer also integrates ggtags for its Eldoc feature.
-That means, when writing code, you can look at the minibuffer (at the bottom) and see variable and function definition of the symbol the cursor is on.
-However, this feature is only activated for programming modes that are not one of these languages:
+That means, when writing code, you can look at the minibuffer (at the bottom) and see variable and function definitions of the symbol under point.
+However, this feature is only activated for languages which are not:

 • C